dtapuska/html-translate/README.md

 When you contrast this against the popularity of native languages spoken, it’s clear that certain language speakers are under-served.
 Take for example that [0.05%](https://w3techs.com/technologies/details/cl-hi-/all/all) of sites are presented in Hindi yet just under
 [5%](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers) of the world’s population speaks Hindi.

+Two use cases are presented below:
+- Article suggestion
+- Search

+### Article Suggestion Use Case <a name="suggestusecase"></a>

+Facebook routinely surfaces web page links users might be interested in exploring.
+It could take advantage of a translation hint if it had a relationship with the user and an article that might be a good match for the user but in the wrong language.
+The website could use the hint to suggest to the user agent that it would be a good idea to translate the linked article.

+### Search Use Case <a name="searchusecase"></a>

 Considering this let’s look at the amount of information provided in [Hindi for W3C on wikipedia](https://hi.wikipedia.org/wiki/%E0%A4%B5%E0%A4%BF%E0%A4%B6%E0%A5%8D%E0%A4%B5_%E0%A4%B5%E0%A5%8D%E0%A4%AF%E0%A4%BE%E0%A4%AA%E0%A5%80_%E0%A4%B5%E0%A5%87%E0%A4%AC_%E0%A4%B8%E0%A4%82%E0%A4%98).